· NextMigrate Team

 Contract Substitution

 You sign one contract in your home country, often with attractive terms and a good salary.
 When you arrive in the destination country, you are presented with a completely different contract offering lower pay, longer hours, and fewer protections.
 You are told to sign it or face deportation.
 This bait-and-switch tactic is one of the most common forms of exploitation targeting migrant workers.
+Learn how to verify job offers before you travel.

 Threats and Intimidation